rsaccon/Slim3PersistenceSync/README.md

 TODO:
 -----
+* generate meta.syncXXX(this, ...) functions for all primitives
 * Create sync-specific blank project
-* Add junit-tests which test for models wit synced fields whether contain the meta.syncXXX(field).
+* Add junit-tests which test for models wit synced fields whether contain the meta.syncXXX(this, ...) function.